Semi-classical evaporative cooling: classical and quantum distributions: Thermodynamics of trapped atomic gases

 \subsection{Thermodynamic variables for confining potentials}

+A consequence of the inhomogeneous confinement in quantum gas experiments is that the conventional thermodynamic variables of pressure and volume are no longer well defined, since no rigid walls or containers bound the system.
+In this case, the pressure becomes intrinsically local, varying with position rather than admitting a single global value, and the volume cannot be assigned unambiguously because the gas has no sharply defined spatial extent.
+However, a set of global thermodynamic variables that correctly describe the mechanical equilibrium between the external forces and the local pressure gradients can be defined, and this set depends on the characteristics of each confining potential \cite{Romero-Rochin-bjp35, Romero-Rochin-prl94, Sandoval-Figueroa-pre78}.

-The confining external potentials considered in this work for studying the thermodynamics of the cooling evaporation process are listed in Table \ref{tab:c1002}.
-The external potentials can generally be written as $U \equiv U\left(x,y,z,l_x,l_y,l_z\right)$, where the parameters $l_i$ do not necessarily have length units.
-Each confining potential has its generalized volume ($\mathcal{V}$) variable (see Table \ref{tab:c1002}).
-It also does not necessarily have a volume unit and is considered an extensive quantity because it relates to the gas's spatial extent within the atomic trap.
+The confining external potentials analyzed in this work are summarized in Table~\ref{tab:traps}.
+Each confining potential is associated with a generalized volume variable $\mathcal{V}$ (see Table~\ref{tab:traps}), which may not correspond to a conventional volume unit but is treated as an extensive quantity, as it characterizes the spatial extent of the gas within the atomic trap.
+The boundaries of the box potentials in different dimensions are given by